 • Letting a vehicle warm up in a garage or too close to a building.
 CO can build up.

 • Running a generator or other engine indoors.

 • Utility vents and air intakes can become blocked by snow and trap gases indoors.
 Brush snow away from vents and shovel away any snow drifts near vents.

 OTHER SOLUTIONS.
 Extra suggestions for preventing carbon monoxide poisoning in winter come from the CDC, The Centers For Disease Control:

 2. Keep running vehicles, generators and other gas powered engines out of enclosed spaces such as garages or basements.

 3. Keep vehicles, generators and any of those other gas powered engines at least 20 feet away from open doors, windows and vents.

 4. Know the signs of CO poisoning — and this is important —dizziness, headache, drowsiness, confusion, rapid breathing.
 That sounds like me on a Monday morning but no, like I said, it’s serious.
 Get medical attention if someone experiences these symptoms.

-(2:45) That’s all for this episode on Carbon Monoxide Hazards in Winter.
-Join me again for more ways to stay safety compliant in today’s always-changing landscape of safety requirements.
+That’s all for this episode on Carbon Monoxide Hazards in Winter.
+Join me again for a review of a decent hammer drill and more ways to stay safety compliant in today’s always-changing landscape of safety requirements.
 I’m Dan Clark of The Safety Brief, a service of Creative Safety Supply.
 Save 10 percent off your entire order at creativesafetysupply.com The coupon code is BIG10.

 Images 2014 U.S. Consumer Products Safety Commission